quixio/quix-streams/README.md

 - `Application` - to manage the Kafka-related setup & teardown and message lifecycle (consuming, committing).
 It processes each message with the dataframe you provide it.

 Under the hood, the `Application` will:
-- consume a message
+- Consume a message.
-- deserialize it
+- Deserialize it.
-- process it with your `StreamingDataFrame`
+- Process it with your `StreamingDataFrame`.
-- produce it to the output topic
+- Produce it to the output topic.
-- automatically commit the topic offset and state updates after the message is processed
+- Automatically commit the topic offset and state updates after the message is processed.
-- react to Kafka rebalancing updates and manage the topic partitions
+- React to Kafka rebalancing updates and manage the topic partitions.
-- create and manage the State store for each topic partition
+- Create and manage the State store for each topic partition.
-- handle OS signals and gracefully exit the application
+- Handle OS signals and gracefully exit the application.

 ### More Examples
 > You may find more examples in the `examples` folder **[here](./src/StreamingDataFrames/examples)**